delicious-ai/price-net/README.md

-# Learnable Product-Price Attribution for Retail Shelf Images
+# Learning to Attribute Products to Price Tags in Retail Shelf Images

-This is the official implementation of "Learnable Product-Price Attribution for Retail Shelf Images", a novel approach to solving retail price attribution using neural networks.
+This is the official implementation of "Learning to Attribute Products to Price Tags in Retail Shelf Images", which proposes the first learnable system for end-to-end retail price attribution.

 ## Getting Started